qbittorrent/qBittorrent/README.md

 # Note
 ### To user:

-Please do not use this modification bittorrent client for Private Trackers, you will get banned.
+Please do not use this modification bittorrent client for Private Trackers,

+unless qBittorrent Enhanced Edition is allowed on the Private Tracker(_Depend on which PT you're using._).

+Otherwise, you will get banned.

+You should ask a tracker operator to whitelist this client rather than ask a developer to change Client Peer ID or User Agent.

-### To tracker operator:
+### To tracker operators:

 qBittorrent Enhanced is based on qBittorrent, it's aimed at block a leeching clients automatically.

+These modifications won't take effect on private torrents.

 Also, qBittorrent Enhanced have a different ID announce to trackers.